Jean Améry: Literary and philosophical legacy

 [a] slight pressure by the tool-wielding hand is enough to turn the other – along with his head, in which are perhaps stored Kant and Hegel, and all nine symphonies, and The World as Will and Representation – into a shrill squealing piglet at slaughter.

+In 1967 he sharply criticised Theodor W. Adorno, accusing him of philosophically capitalising on Auschwitz in a language enamoured of its own abstraction.

-Améry's efforts to preserve the memory of the Holocaust focused on the terror and horror of the events in a phenomenological and philosophical way, with what he characterized as "a scant inclination to be conciliatory".
+Améry's efforts to preserve the memory of the Holocaust focused on the terror and horror of the events in a phenomenological and philosophical way, with what he characterised as "a scant inclination to be conciliatory".
 His explorations of his experiences and the meaning and legacy of Nazi-era suffering were aimed not at resolving the events finally into "the cold storage of history", but rather keeping the subject alive so that it would not be lost to posterity, as an abstraction or mere text.

 As he wrote in his 1976 preface to Beyond Guilt and Atonement:

 I do not have [clarity] today, and I hope that I never will.
 Clarification would amount to disposal, settlement of the case, which can then be placed in the files of history.
 My book is meant to prevent precisely this.
 For nothing is resolved, nothing is settled, no remembering has become mere memory.

 With the prize money that the Viennese writer Robert Menasse received for the Austrian State Prize (1999) he re-founded the “Jean Améry–Preis für Europäische Essayistik”, whose winners were Lothar Baier, Barbara Sichtermann (1985), Mathias Greffrath (1988), Reinhard Merkel (1991), Franz Schuh (2000), Doron Rabinovici (2002), Michael Jeismann (2004), Journalist, Drago Jančar (2007), Imre Kertész (2009), Dubravka Ugrešić (2012), Adam Zagajewski (2016) and Karl-Markus Gauß (2018).